AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 ```

 > Instructor Notes: If time permits, go through conditionals in more detail in slides 54 - 63.

+- We will now transition in to the last part of the jQuery-code-along project.
+The instructions read:

+	Part 3 - Together:

+  1. Create a variable and name it 'school'.
+Set the value of the 	variable equal to the prompt 'Which school you at right now? :)'

+  2. Create a conditional statement that says if the value entered in to the prompt is equal to 'General Assembly', change the p tag in the footer to say 'Thanks for stopping by General Assembly!'
+If the user enters 'GA' change the p tag in the footer to say 'Thanks for stopping by GA!'
+If the user enters in anything else change the p tag in the footer to say 'Still the footer!'

 <a name="conclusion"></a>